 When it comes to career growth, it’s important that millennials make good career choices early to build a strong foundation to success.
 Without a guide from experienced professionals, the world of employment can be overwhelming to young aspirants.
 Life advice such as, “be yourself,” “do what makes you happy,” or “keep your life stress-free” won’t work in this matter.
 Therefore, cling on each piece of career advice for millennials (like you) to a great start.

 1. Consider the job you’re passionate about.

-It’s common for people, including your family and friends, to push you in getting a job right after you graduated from college to help pay the bills.
+It’s common for people, including your family and friends, to push you in getting a job aligned to your college degree right after you graduated from college to help pay the bills.
 No wise company is going to hire someone whose only purpose is to earn money.
 Choose a job you’re passionate about.
 It will earn you experiences and accomplishments that are more valuable than money.

 2. Look at your career as a series of experiences.

 The most intelligent way to look at your career isn’t how long you’re going to stay in the company.
 Nurture your professional growth by collecting experiences throughout your careers.
 For instance, in 15 years, you can work with 5 employers, with one business function in 2 or 3 countries.
 The series of experiences you gain will give you a better perspective of the world and will make you a more interesting person.

 3. Not taking risks is risky.